fpgadeveloper/fpga-drive-aximm-pcie/PetaLinux/README.md

 Linux machine.
 If instead you have copied the repo from a Windows machine, the files will have DOS line endings and you must use the `dos2unix` tool to convert the line endings for UNIX.

+1. Copy the cloned repository from your Windows machine to your Linux machine.
+2. Use the `cd` command to navigate to the copied repository on your Linux machine.
+3. Type `find . -type f -exec dos2unix --keepdate {} +` to convert all of the files to the Unix format.

 ### How the script works

 The PetaLinux directory contains a `build-petalinux` shell script which can be run in Linux to automatically